 The ages-old tapestry of taking tea is woven with a prismatic palette of threads, from the golden strands of tradition and the silver cords of friendship to the rainbow ribbons of taste bud–tempting refreshments and the brightly hued filaments of an elegantly set table.
-In the latest hardcover book from the editors of Victoria magazine, readers are invited to savor the pleasures and possibilities of this cherished ritual shared by people the world over.
+This hardcover book from the editors of Victoria magazine invites readers to savor the pleasures and possibilities of this cherished ritual shared by people the world over.

 Divided into four enticing sections, this exquisitely photographed volume offers page after page of ideas for making teatime an unforgettable experience.
 Begin by learning the essentials, from differentiating the various types of tea to learning the “tools of the tray” and how to brew the perfect pot.
 Recipes for classic scones and the traditional accompaniments, such as lemon curd and clotted cream, are also included.
 The Celebrations chapter is filled with inspiration, tips, and recipes for planning special occasions, whether it’s a summertime gathering with butterfly-adorned china and a menu that includes delicate lavender cream scones or an outdoor setting to celebrate Mother’s Day, where roses—both botanical and edible—are the order of the day.